ScottLouvau/experiments/datetime-parse/README.md

 You can extend the runtime and iteration limit in the Time() methods in each codebase to get more accurate numbers, but I chose relatively short runtimes because I iterated on the code many times and didn't want to wait minutes to see the results.

+My C# and Rust versions both output Markdown-style tables with the results.
+I've given variations that are reasonably equivalent the same name in both languages.
+Others are logical steps from naive to optimized but not really directly comparable.

 ## Summary

 It's hard to give a simple answer about whether Rust or C# was faster in this comparison.